16. Debugging

 • Rubber Duck Debugging

-• A shockingly effectively form of debugging
+• A surprisingly effective form of debugging

 • Sometimes you have a friend